 - Remember that criticism of any kind is a chance to learn and grow as a company.
 So avoid getting defensive and rather focus on fixing that problem and avoiding similar mishaps in the future.

 - Offer to take the conversation offline.
 This can be helpful if you have additional questions.
 It can also help de-escalate emotions by showing the customer that you’re empathetic to their problem and seeking a positive solution.

 Here’s an example of a script you could use when replying online to a customer who left negative review online:

 |Thank you for your review.
 I’m sorry to hear you had a frustrating experience, but I really appreciate you bringing this issue to my attention.|

 That’s not the kind of service we aim to offer and want to do what we can to make it right.
 One of our customer service reps will be reaching out to you to learn more about your experience.

 It may also be a good idea to have a dedicated team that own all replies to customers on social media.
 This helps make replies more uniform and keeps better track of both positive and negative online interactions.

 Brands like Xbox have a dedicated Twitter handle that respond to customer complaints in a friendly and approachable way.
 It’s also a good idea to share your business hours on your social media accounts to let customers know when to expect a response.

 There are times when you’re not the best person to answer a customer’s question, and that’s okay.
 It’s all about how you respond when that does happen.

-If you still aren’t sure how to answer, then check with another coworker or department or offer to follow up with them with a call back.
+If you aren’t sure how to answer, check with another coworker or department or offer to follow up with them with a call back.
 Transferring a customer to someone else should be used as a last step.